 The primary work surface of any trading desk rests on a steel substructure, which is part of what makes it different from ordinary office furniture.
 The frame, also known as substructure, is made from high grade steel (12-gauge steel to be precise) to prevent the work surface from bending over time.

-Another crucial aspect of a high-density IT environment like a trading room, is the cable management side of things.
-We previously mentioned that trading desks incorporate monument systems directly on the work surface, providing data and power connections.
-For this approach to work, our consoles are designed with electrical pathways and incorporate cable routing into their substructure so that all cables stay secured throughout the workday but are also easily accessible in case of troubleshooting.
-In the case of a height adjustable trading desk, we use cable chains that protect the cables while the console is in motion.
+For this approach to work, Sustema consoles are designed with electrical pathways and incorporate cable routing into their substructure so that all cables stay secured throughout the workday but are also easily accessible in case of troubleshooting.
+In the case of a height adjustable trading desk, cable chains are used to protect the cables while the console is in motion.

-Depending on the organization, traders can use the monument system to access data and power directly on the work surface with a portable computer, or they can use a desktop solution.
-When working with desktop computers, the trading desks should be able to handle all the equipment required for day trading and leave room for further future expansion.
-Our consoles integrate steel CPU enclosures to house multiple computers and are equipped with a sliding tray and a lockable door which can be accessed on the front or the back of the console.
+Sustema consoles integrate steel CPU enclosures to house multiple computers and are equipped with a sliding tray and a lockable door which can be accessed on the front or the back of the console.

-In order to create a truly adaptable and ergonomic trading desk setup, it is crucial that every action like adjusting the height of the work surface or performing maintenance like cable management or updating IT equipment, should not interrupt the operator's workflow and contribute towards stress.
-If you are renovating your trading room or need assistance in building a trading desk setup for your business, chat with a member of our team of design specialists to help you get started.
+If you are renovating your trading room or need assistance in building a professional trading desk setup, chat with a member of our team of design specialists to help you get started.
 Or you can fill out this contact form and we will contact you shortly.